Precision shooting scope adjustment

 If you are not confident, you can always regroup to make sure you did not make a mistake (rotation direction or conversion)

-Now that you have a reliable hit point aim point, all you have to do is zero your turrets, this step consists of placing the origin of the turrets on our setting, because it is unlikely that you will have landed on the value “0” once set!
+Now that you have a reliable aiming point hit point, all that's left is to zero your turrets, this step involves placing the origin of the turrets on our setting, as it's unlikely you'll have landed on the "0" value once set!

 The first step is to “disengage” your turret from its axis.

-Depending on the model of your scope, this operation differs, we invite you to refer to the instructions for your optic.
+This operation varies depending on the model of your scope, we invite you to refer to the instructions for your optic.
 In our case, we need to unscrew three small hexagonal screws placed on the periphery of the turret.
-Some scopes have a central screw to unscrew (be careful to hold the turret when unscrewing to avoid clicks when loosening the turret)
+Some scopes have a central screw to unscrew (be careful to hold the turret firmly when unscrewing to avoid clicking when loosening the turret)

 Now that your turret is “free” and when you turn it you no longer hear “clicks”, you just have to align the turret on zero and tighten the clamping screw(s) according to your model.